John Martin (pioneer): Professional life

-William E. Martin was the son of John and Elizabeth Martin.
-In 1903, he married Anna Mary Hatton (1876-1939), the daughter of William Hatton (1849–1894) and Kate Harney (1851-1922), which united two pioneering Carmel Valley families.
-In 1907, William purchased land in Carmel Valley and operated a dairy business, which was located at Highway 1 and Carmel Valley Road, at the site of the present-day the Barnyard Shopping Village.
-This area is now called Hatton Fields.

-Robert George Leidig (1879-1970) fell in love with Isabelle A. Martin, the daughter of John Martin.
-They married on October 20, 1910, at the Martin Ranch.
-Robert and Isabel invested in Carmel's commercial real estate, including the Isabel Leidig Building, a historic commercial building on Dolores Street between Ocean Avenue and 7th Avenue.

 Death

 Martin died by suicide on Tuesday, February 28, 1893, in what is today known as Carmel-by-the-Sea, California, at the age of 65.
 He had been sick for several weeks, and hung himself from a tree on his ranch according to the coroner.
-His funeral took place on Thursday morning with many of his close friends attending.
-His remains were buried at the Martin Plot, at the Monterey City Cemetery in Monterey, California.

 His wife, Elizabeth stayed on the ranch for the rest of her life.
 She died on November 25, 1916, in Carmel, having lived a long life of 76 years.
 Her funeral took place at the family ranch.
 Her remains were buried at the Martin Plot, at the Monterey City Cemetery.